OpenEvalProject/evals/manuscripts/elife-30490/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/30490/elife-30490-fig4-v2.jpg)

-**Figure 4.:** FANCM 5101C>T mutation leads to altered FANCD2 monoubiquitination in response to DNA damage but not to replication inhibition.Western blot showing FANCD2 monoubiquitination, CHK1 and H2AX phosphorylation in response to MMC (A), or HU or APH (B) in cells from patients 2 and her mother.
+**Figure 4.:** Western blot showing FANCD2 monoubiquitination, CHK1 and H2AX phosphorylation in response to MMC (A), or HU or APH (B) in cells from patients 2 and her mother.
 FANCA (HSC-72) and FANCD2 (GM16756) lymphoblasts were used for comparison.
 Each panel presents the result of a representative experiment on at least three independent analysis.
 Proteins were extracted 24 hr after exposure to genotoxins.

 To further validate that the identified bi-allelic mutation in FANCM was responsible for the MMC hypersensitivity observed in the patient's lymphoblasts, we transduced them with a FANCM-WT cDNA-expressing lentiviral vector (see Materials and methods).
 Transiently genetically complemented cells recovered a significant resistance to MMC (Figure 3D) as well as an improved monoubiquitination of FANCD2 in response to MMC (Figure 3E).